 Disaster Relief Australia has been steadily been gaining traction since its inaugural mission in Proserpine in 2017.

 Our vision is to integrate veterans and emergency services volunteers to build Disaster Relief Australia Teams across Australia, serving local communities before, during and after natural disasters.

 Our next chapter

-We currently have Disaster Relief Teams (DRT’s) in Townsville, Brisbane, Sydney, Melbourne, Canberra and Adelaide.
-Our expansion plans over the next four years include DRT’s in Lismore, Penrith, Gosford, Hobart, Perth and Darwin.
+We currently have Disaster Relief Teams (DRT’s) in North Queensland, Brisbane, Sydney, Melbourne, Canberra, Adelaide and Perth.
+Our expansion plans over the next four years include DRT’s in Lismore, Penrith, Gosford, Hobart and Darwin.

 We bring a capability to the field not yet seen in this region, and provide an opportunity to Australian Veterans that is much needed and long overdue.
 Our next chapter will be an exciting one.

 Please join us on 29th July 2021 @ 7pm AEST, for the first Disaster Relief Australia guest speaker series for this...